 TIP: If you’re interested in improv, don’t forget that the Upright Citizens Brigade Theater offers several improv shows for between $5 - $10.

 There are a number of annual free concert series and here are some more popular ones:

-This summer series take place at various locations throughout the city.
-The event is free, all ages, with a variety of performances.
+These summer series take place at various locations throughout the city.
+The event is free, for all ages, with a variety of performances.

 Don’t forget to check our monthly things to do posts to find out about free concerts and other fun events happening in Los Angeles during your visit.